pipecraft2/user_guide/doc/_build/html/_sources/docker_images.rst.txt

 Docker images
 =============

-Bioinformatic tools used by PipeCraft2 are stored on `Dockerhub <https://hub.docker.com/u/pipecraft>`_ as Docker images.
+Docker images (with the bioinformatic tools) used in PipeCraft2 are stored on `Dockerhub <https://hub.docker.com/u/pipecraft>`_.
 These images can be used to launch any tool with the Docker CLI to utilize the compiled tools.